Trust Stadium

-Stadionul Trust is a multi-purpose stadium in Cernavodă, Romania.
+The Trust Stadium is a multi-purpose stadium in Cernavodă, Romania.
 It is currently used mostly for football matches, is the home ground of Axiopolis Cernavodă and has a capacity of 5,000 people with 100 seats.
 The first football match played here was in 1930, a match between local team, Mercur Cernavodă, and a team from Medgidia.
 The match ended with the victory of Mercur, 6–0.